Quantum Invariants and Fiberedness: Nice and fibered knots

-\begin{proof} The homogeneous braid case follows from a direct comparison of \cref{prop:L-homogeneous-braid} and \cite[Corollary 4.15]{NeumannVanDerVeen24}.
-To check for all fibered knots up to 12 crossings, we computed their $\el(K)$ and compared with their knot Floer homology. \end{proof}
+\begin{proof} The overall sign of $F_K$ for a nice knot is opposite to the sign of the leading coefficient of the Alexander polynomial, which is known to be $(-1)^{\hopfK}$ for fibered knots.
+The homogeneous braid case follows from a direct comparison of \cref{prop:L-homogeneous-braid} and \cite[Corollary 4.15]{NeumannVanDerVeen24}.
+For fibered knots up to 12 crossings, we computed their $\el(K)$ and compared it with the extremal knot Floer homology, which encodes $g(K)$ and $\lambda(K)$ as the Alexander and Maslov grading, respectively.
+For the $(2,1)$-cable of the right-handed trefoil, we checked that the braid representative

-In particular, we know that the class of knots for which \cref{conj:L-hopf} holds is bigger than just homogeneous braid knots, as there are many fibered knots under 12 crossings that are not homogeneous.
-The first example is the knot $8_{20}$ \cite{Abe10-2}.
+with the inversion datum $\id\equiv 1$ is nice.
+In this case, the inverted state sum computation gives